Best YouTube Starter Kit

-For our final choice on this list of the best YouTube starter kits, we’ve got a Panasonic bundle — the LUMIX G7 one.
+Our final choice on this list of the best YouTube starter kits is the LUMIX G7 Panasonic bundle.
 We didn’t list the items in any specific order here, but if we did, this bundle could easily take either the top or the bottom spot — depending on what you’re looking for.

-On the one hand, this is the hands-down worst camera we’ve reviewed here.
-On the other hand, it’s also the cheapest bundle.
-There’s a reason for that, as the kit contains the least number of functionalities and accessories other than the camera itself.
+On the one hand, the camera included in the kit pales in comparison to the other two.
+On the other, it’s an incredibly cheap bundle.
+There’s a reason for that, as the kit contains the least accessories of all three.

 We’ve already mentioned that this is arguably the least powerful camera on this list of bundles.
 That being said, it’s excellent for its price range.
-It’s got a decent selection of features, and it’s capable of decent autofocus as well as stabilization you can count on.
+It’s got a decent selection of features, and it’s capable of top-level autofocus as well as stabilization which you can count on.

-The camera is sturdy, though it’s heavy as well, and the build quality leaves something to be desired.
-Still, it also has a full LCD screen and a built-in 3.5-5.6 lens.
+The camera is sturdy, though this comes at the expense of portability.
+The build quality leaves something to be desired.
+Still, it has a full LCD screen and a built-in 3.5-5.6 lens.
 The imagery is crisp enough, though we’ve seen better.
-Once more, however — if you’re strapped for money and you need to start shooting soon, this is the best option on the market.
+However, once more, if you’re strapped for money and you need to start shooting soon, this is the best option on the market.

 There’s just one downside that may make it less of an option for most vloggers — the ISO is only 6400.
 In other words, its shots in low-light conditions will basically look as good as you can perceive it with your eyes.
 If you’re using this camera, you’ll definitely need a light kit as well.

-We do have to say that this is one of the best cameras that’s simultaneously cheaper than a thousand dollars and capable of 4K shots.
+We do have to say that this is one of the best cameras that’s both cheaper than a thousand dollars and capable of 4K shots.

 Compared to the previous bundles we’ve reviewed, this one has a more limited number of accessories to offer.
-There is:
+It includes the following:

-The best part about this bundle is its extreme cheapness compared to similar models.
-It’s capable of fitting into most budgets, while still having some basic 4K functionality.
-The camera doesn’t have a wide selection of lenses, though, and there’s a visible lack of internal stabilization.
+The best part about this bundle is its affordability compared to similar kits.
+It’s capable of fitting into most budgets while still having some basic 4K functionality.
+The camera doesn’t have a wide selection of lenses, though, and there’s a glaring lack of internal stabilization.

 Canon PowerShot Video Creator Kit

-Next up, we’ve got another excellent choice for beginner vloggers — the Canon PowerShot Video Creator Kit.
-It’s obvious that Canon is a major presence in most starter kits when it comes to Cameras; the company does an excellent job at giving video creators the precise specs they need.
+Next up, in our round-up of the best of the rest, we’ve got another excellent choice for beginner vloggers — the Canon PowerShot Video Creator Kit.
+It’s obvious that Canon puts out some of the best camera starter kits; and the camera giant does an excellent job at giving video creators the precise specs they need.

-This YouTube starter kit contains one of the most famous portable cameras found on the market today — the G7 Mark II by Canon.
-Compared to the first model out of the G7 series, it’s a definite improvement; but the battery still leaves something to be desired.
+This YouTube starter kit contains one of the most widely-praised portable cameras on the market today — the G7 Mark II by Canon.
+Compared to the first model out of the G7 series, it’s a definite improvement; but the battery life is average.

 This is another camera that vloggers will appreciate for multiple reasons.
-First, it’s quite affordable, so you don’t have to strain your budget if you want a starter kit containing this camera.
+First, it’s affordable, so you don’t have to strain your budget if you want a starter kit containing this camera.
 Secondly, all of the necessities for successful starter vlogging are there — it’s not bad in low-light conditions, it’s intuitive for beginners, and it’s extremely portable.
-Perhaps most usefully: it comes with a flip screen.
+Perhaps best of all though: it comes with a flip screen.

 For the price tag that it’s commonly bundled with, this camera offers some truly amazing image quality.
 You won’t find a lot of grain or noise, the clarity and sharpness are on point, and low-light conditions produce great-looking recordings and pictures as well.